cbonfantep/Amazon_Fires/README.md

 We propose, in our team project “Brazilian Fires in the Amazon” to search for and analyze reliable, available public data regarding Brazilian forest fires in the Amazon, in order to substantiate or refute the above-referenced premise.

-In other words: Does environmental data show clear evidence that the frequency of fires within the Brazilian Amazon forests has dramatically increased over the past several years, relative to the fire frequency over the last decade?
+In other words: Does environmental data show clear evidence that the frequency of fires within the Brazilian Amazon forests has dramatically increased over the past several years, relative to the fire frequency over the last five years?

 Camila, Gigi & Chloe